ongas/InsnrgHomeAssistance/README.md

 1. Go to **Settings** -> **Devices & Services** -> **Add integration**.
 2. Search for "Insnrg" and enter your **Username** and **Password**.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+**Note:** By using this code to access the Insnrg 3rd party API, you agree to Insnrg's Terms and Conditions.